jfrog/log-analytics-datadog/README.md

 #### JFrog Artifactory Metrics dashboard
 This dashboard tracks Artifactory System Metrics, JVM memory, Garbabe Collection, Database Connections, and HTTP Connections metrics

-#### JFrog Xray Metrics Dashboard
+#### JFrog Xray Logs dashboard
-This dashboard tracks System Metrics, and data metrics about Scanned Artifacts and Scanned Components
+Thi dashboard provides a summary of access, service and traffic log volumes associated with Xray.
+Additionally, customers are also able to track various HTTP response codes, HTTP 500 errors, and log errors for greater operational insight

 #### JFrog Xray Violations Dashboard
 This dashboard provides an aggregated summary of all the license violations and security vulnerabilities found by Xray.
 Information is segment by watch policies and rules.
 Trending information is provided on the type and severity of violations over time, as well as, insights on most frequently occurring CVEs, top impacted artifacts and components.

+#### JFrog Xray Metrics Dashboard
+This dashboard tracks System Metrics, and data metrics about Scanned Artifacts and Scanned Components

 ## Demo Requirements